-The Company must provide written formal notice to Rowen of its intention to exercise the option to acquire the initial 60% interest above.
-This notice has not been given.
+The Company must provide written notice to Rowen of its intention to exercise the option to acquire the initial 60% interest above.

-- (ii) In order to exercise the option to acquire an additional 30% interest in Sunland, the Company must incur an additional A\$3.0 million in expenditures\ on the property for a total of A\$4.0 million before December 31, 2017, issue an additional 3 million common shares to Rowen. - \ Eligible expenditures under the Hawkwood Option include expenditures incurred by the Company and Eastern Iron Limited ("Eastern Iron"), under their agreement with Rugby Pty Limited (see Eastern Iron Joint Venture Agreement, Australia).
+- (ii) In order to exercise the option to acquire an additional 30% interest in Sunland, the Company must incur an additional A\$3.0 million in expenditures on the property for a total of A\$4.0 million before December 31, 2017, and issue an additional 3 million common shares to Rowen. - Eligible expenditures under the Hawkwood Option include expenditures incurred by the Company and Eastern Iron Limited ("Eastern Iron"), under their agreement with Rugby Pty.
+Limited (see Eastern Iron Joint Venture Agreement, Australia).